SCSEA/g-trans/README.md

 ---

 ### Note:
-Make sure to enter your Telegram Bot API Token in the script before running the program.
+Make sure to enter your Telegram Bot API Token in the script when you run

 ![Visitor Count](https://komarev.com/ghpvc/?username=SCSEA&color=green)